Welcome to the College of Nursing

 - Graduate Record Examination (GRE) scores, if required.

 - The GRE is required for all applicants to the Nurse Anesthesia and PhD programs and cannot be waived.

 - The GRE can be waived for other programs under the following conditions:*

-- For the Master’s Entry in Nursing (MSN) for Non-Nurses: Generalist Entry Master’s (GEM) a cumulative GPA of 3.25 or higher
+- For the Master’s Entry in Nursing (MSN) for Non-Nurses: Generalist Entry Master’s (GEM), a cumulative GPA of 3.00 or higher.

-- For the MSN and DNP post-licensure programs a cumulative GPA of 3.25 or higher, a pre-licensure nursing GPA of 3.0 or higher; a graduate GPA (of a completed degree) of 3.5 or higher.
+- For the MSN and DNP postlicensure programs, a cumulative GPA of 3.00 or higher, a prelicensure nursing GPA of 3.0 or higher; and a graduate GPA (of a completed degree) of 3.5 or higher.

-- All foreign institution attended require course-by-course ECE, WES, or CGFNS transcript evaluation.
+- All foreign institutions attended require course-by-course ECE, WES, or CGFNS transcript evaluation.

-**Cumulative GPA calculated for all applicants; prerequisite science GPA for GEM applicants only; pre-licensure nursing GPA for all graduate programs except GEM.
+*Cumulative GPA calculated for all applicants, prerequisite science GPA for GEM applicants only, and prelicensure nursing GPA for all graduate programs except GEM.